product_id = 5079888756795variant_id = 34348697780283template_name =

 - Based on current scientific research

-- Receive your result within 3-4 weeks after sample arrived in the laboratory
+- Receive your results within three to four weeks after the sample’s arrival in the laboratory

 How susceptible your skin is to inflammation, UV rays and ageing is influenced by DNA, among other things.
 If you want to systematically improve your skin health, a DNA analysis will help you.
-It provides information about the individual requirements of your skin.
+It provides information about your skin’s individual requirements.
 This knowledge enables you to take measures that are tailored to your own DNA.

-With the cerascreen® DNA Skin Test, you receive a DNA analysis that is state-of-the-art in biotechnology.
-You don't have to wait in line and you don't have to go to a doctor's office.
-You can take your sample discretely and conveniently at home.
+With the cerascreen® DNA Skin Test, you receive a DNA analysis that is the state of the art in biotechnology.
+You don’t have to wait in line, and you don’t have to go to a doctor.
+You can take your sample discreetly and conveniently at home.
 The professional analysis is carried out by a specialised medical laboratory.

-As soon as your sample has been analysed, you will receive a notification via the my cerascreen®-App or your user account on our website for your test result.
-You can view your results on your smartphone, tablet, or computer and you can also print it out as well.
+As soon as your sample has been analysed, you will receive a notification via the My cerascreen® app or your user account on our website for your test results.
+You can view your results on your smartphone, tablet or computer ,and you can also print them out as well.